fabrimafe/DSBtimecourse/scripts/README.md

-Folder containing bash wrapper used to run the code on LSF
+Folder containing bash wrapper used to run the code on an LSF cluster